Josh-Owen/PixelArtImageView/README.md

 PixelArtImageView is a lightweight library used to convert regular images into pixel art which targets Android API 21 and above.
 The view extends [ImageView](https://developer.android.com/reference/android/widget/ImageView) behaviour and can therefore use any of it's properties.
-The library also implements callbacks allowing you intercept essential events such as once an image has begun being converted and upon completion in addition to providing some alternative configuration options.
+The library also implements callbacks allowing for you intercept events such as once an image has begun being converted to pixel art and upon completion in addition to providing some alternative configuration options.